Paulo-Rogerio/kubernetes-certifications/CKA/learning/k8s.md

 # The control plane hosts several critical components, including the API server, scheduler, controller managers,
 # and a storage system responsible for maintaining the persistent state of the cluster, container configurations, and networking settings.

+👉 Node

+# Every Kubernetes node, whether part of the control plane node or a worker node, runs three core components:
+# - The kubelet
+# - the kube-proxy
+# - and a container runtime such as containerd or CRI-O.
+#
+# Obs.:
+# The Konnectivity service, introduced as a beta feature in Kubernetes v1.18,
+# enhances network efficiency by separating user-initiated traffic from server-initiated traffic.
+#
+# Key responsibilities of the kubelet:
+# • Processes PodSpecs: Accepts and interprets PodSpecs from the kube-apiserver.
+# • Monitor Resource Availability.
+Ensure that storage, Secrets, and ConfigMaps are correctly provisioned before deployment.
+# • Mounts Volumes: Ensures persistent or ephemeral storage volumes are mounted to the Pod as specified.
+# • Handles Secrets and ConfigMaps: Retrieves and injects configuration data and secrets securely into the Pod environment.
+# • Communicates with the Container Runtime: Passes the necessary instructions to the container runtime engine
+# (e.g., containerd or CRI-O) to start and manage containers.

+👉 Pod

+# Pod can contain multiple containers that are tightly coupled and need to share storage volumes, networking, or runtime context.
+# All containers in a Pod start in parallel, which means their startup order is not guaranteed.
+# Networking within a Pod is also shared.
+Each Pod is assigned a single IP address, which is used by all containers inside it.
+#
+# How does IP reservation happen?
+# As with all Pods, there is also a hidden pause container, which is responsible for reserving the Pod’s IP address
+# and setting up its network namespace before the application and sidecar containers start

 👉 API Server

 # The API server is the primary interface for interacting with Kubernetes.
 # Users can communicate with it using kubectl, a local client, they can develop custom clients or execute curl commands.
+# The kube-apiserver on the control plane acts as the cluster’s front end and sole gateway to etcd, ensuring all changes flow through it for consistency.
+# On worker nodes, the kubelet applies configurations, manages pods, and reports status back to the control plane.
+# It processes all API requests, validates them, and configures data for API objects such as Pods, Services, and Deployments.
+# All updates to etcd pass through the kube-apiserver, which serializes requests to prevent conflicts.
+#
+# For example, if two simultaneous requests attempt to update the same value, the first succeeds,
+# while the second receives an HTTP 409 error due to a version mismatch.

 👉 Kube-Scheduler

 # When a request to run a container is received, the kube-scheduler processes the pod specification (podSpec)
 # and assigns the workload to a suitable worker node.
 In summary: He chooses where the pod will be executed (node).
+# The kube-scheduler determines the optimal placement of Pods across worker nodes.
+# It evaluates factors such as resource availability (e.g., CPU, memory, or storage volumes), node labels,
+# taints and tolerations, and quota restrictions to assign Pods to nodes.

+👉 Kube-controller-manager
+# The kube-controller-manager is a core control loop daemon that continuously monitors the cluster’s state via the kube-apiserver.

 👉 Kubelet